MetaProvide/hwdb-hejbit-decentralised-backup/trunk/readme.txt

 5. Reassembling the chunks and moving them to the final Nextcloud folder
 6. Cleaning of residual files on the hosting and deletion of obsolete backups on Nextcloud

+= API =

-API, Two access points are available:
+Two access points are available:

 * /wp-json/HDB/saves to retrieve the number of active backups and their name, as well as the next backup
 * /wp-json/HDB/param to retrieve the backup frequency, the day, the time and the number to keep